 This sampling method can be especially useful when there is a need to locate members of hard-to-find populations or when no sampling frame is available.

-Random Selection and Random Assignment
+The Difference Between Random Selection and Random Assignment

 It is very important to understand the difference between random selection and random assignment.